rit-igm-web/IGME-340-Shared/exercises/dart-05-Classes.md

 Dart is an object-oriented language, and the use of objects is important to making more manageable programs.
 Dart has similar object mechanics to other languages like C#.
 In this exercise we will explore them and have you work on mastering some of the concepts.

-Start by creating a new Visual Studio Code Dart Console project, call it `dart_oop`.
-Remove all the content from the start file and replace with the code below.

-### dart_oop.dart
+In Dartpad, create a New Pad and replace everything in the editor with the following code:

 ```dart
 /// our list of monsters
 List<dynamic> monsters = [];